- Huge Demand for Web-based and Mobile On-Demand Food Delivery System

 Then there is also an issue of limited market growth opportunity.
 Here the partnering restaurants with their own logistical manpower can easily join an aggregator platform without the need to invest a big sum of money, but then what about the restaurants which are not delivering on their own?

 This New delivery service seems to fit the pocket of most in the league.
 Like it partners with restaurants which never delivered before, thus expanding the overall availability of food delivery in the market.
 Who knows that in the coming future even restaurants delivering food on their own might prefer to rely on these new delivery players as outsourcing logistics tend to be cost-effective.

-Hence, it is believed that it is new delivery model that offers the most and tremendous benefits to all the parties involved – such as customers, restaurants, and delivery service startup.
+Hence, it is believed that it is a new delivery model that offers the most and tremendous benefits to all the parties involved? such as customers, restaurants, and delivery service startups.

 In the case of restaurants, they get to enlarge their present user base and also to utilize existing kitchen facilities to the most.
 This will ultimately lead to more revenue and business growth.

 In the case of customers, the benefits consist of easy selection, convenience, and promptness in delivery.
 They can choose from wide-ranging cuisines offered by numerous restaurants.

 And then in the case of delivery services, it is beneficial in the long run to work with larger and established names in the restaurant business in order to attain a higher average order size as compared to aggregators.

 For instance, you can integrate some kind of curation process so that only the best restaurants feature on your platform.
 And then the convenient and faster delivery can be an add-on to delight your customers.